Panagiotis D. Ritsos

 RAMPVIS Project pipeline

-Two journal papers from the RAMPVIS project have been accepted for publication in Elsevier’s Epidemics and in the Philosophical Transactions of the Royal Society A (Special issue on ’Technical challenges of modelling real-life epidemics and examples of overcoming these’).
+Two journal papers from the RAMPVIS project have been published in Elsevier’s Epidemics and in the Philosophical Transactions of the Royal Society A (Special issue on ’Technical challenges of modelling real-life epidemics and examples of overcoming these’).
 Bangor’s contribution in both works revolves around public engagement and disseminative visualisation for the Covid-19 pandemic.

 Reference